Keeping You and Your Family Safe From Alligators

 - Alligators like to eat dogs.
 Really.
 I don’t know why.
 A couple of years ago, a man was attacked on a nearby river by gators.
 He swam there all the time, but took his dogs there after sundown for a dip.
 So if you are taking your dog on your boat, paddle board or kayak, you are drawing gator attention to you.
 Be aware.

 - If you are at the water or on the water, always be on the look out for alligators.
-I used to take my kids swimming at a river beach and we had an official ‘gator watcher’.
+I used to take my kids swimming at a nearby river beach and we had an official ‘gator watcher’.
 The man who collected the day use fees would keep watch for alligators in the swim area and alert swimmers to get out of the water if he saw one.
-Never rely on someone else to be your watcher.
+That’s good and all, but humans are fallible.
+There were many times that us moms told him about a gator-sighting.
+Don’t rely on someone else to be your watcher.
 Be vigilant.

 - Never, ever, feed an alligator.
 Besides being illegal (and I am guessing that after the Orlando tragedy, they will start heavily enforcing this), you are creating a future problem for other people.
 They can get their own food.